b-jesch/media_divider/readme.md

 <h1>Media Divider</h1>

 This Python script frees Kodi media folders from unnecessary waste.
 This means:

 - all empty folders are deleted
 - all folders without media files are deleted
+- all non-media files within the media folders and subfolders are deleted

 <b>Media files are:</b>